maverickjia/maverickjia.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Meng Jia, a PhD student at Colorado School of Mines in the [Department of Applied Mathematics and Statistics](https://ams.mines.edu).
+My research focuses on methane emission detection, localization, and quantification on oil and gas (O&G) facilities using statistical and machine learning methods.

 Education
 ------